FaisalHammad1999/futureproofwiki/Intro-to-Python.md

 ### Dictionaries

 These are reminiscent of JavaScript objects, key-value pairs.
-They are unordered and referenced by their key, dictionaries are **mutable**.
+They are unordered and referenced by their key.
+Dictionaries are **mutable**.

 ```python
 my_ship = {